inexorgame-obsolete/wiki-mirror/Directory-Structure.md

         texture
         ..
 inexor.bat
+inexor_unix
+..
 ```
 To create this structure you'll need to git clone (more info on git [here](https://github.com/inexor-game/code/wiki/Build)) the contents of the [data](https://github.com/inexor-game/data), [data-additional](https://github.com/inexor-game/data-additional) and [data-playground](https://github.com/inexor-game/data-playground)) repos in seperate subfolders inside `media`.
 Only the main `data`-repository is required, but the other ones provide some more maps and stuff, so you'll probably want them, too.
-It doesn't matter how you name the folders inside media.
+It doesn't matter how you name the folders inside media, they'll all get mounted.

+_To start inexor you should remember to always use the specific scripts (`inexor_unix` on linux, `inexor.bat` on windows)._
+_Therefore you need to build the `install` target before, more on that see [Build](https://github.com/inexor-game/code/wiki/Build)._

 ## Content Structure
 ```